clement-sciascia/docs/pages/cloud/dedicated/raid_hard/guide.en-ca.md

 ---
-title: 'Managing Hardware RAID'
+title: Managing Hardware RAID
 slug: raid-hard
 excerpt: 'This guide will show you how to verify the state of your RAID and the health of your hard drives'
-section: 'Server Management'
+section: Server Management
 ---

 **Last updated 2018/10/16**